iZUMi-kyouka/tp/docs/UserGuide.md

 ### Saving the data

-AddressBook data are saved in the hard disk automatically after any command that changes the data.
+TalentNexus data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Editing the data file

-AddressBook data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
+TalentNexus data is saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <box type="warning" seamless>

-**Caution:**
+**⚠️ Caution:**
-If your changes to the data file makes its format invalid, AddressBook will discard all data and start with an empty data file at the next run.
-Hence, it is recommended to take a backup of the file before editing it.<br>
+* If your changes to the data file make its format invalid, TalentNexus will discard all data and start with an empty data file at the next run.
+Hence, it is **strongly recommended** to take a backup of the file before editing it.
-Furthermore, certain edits can cause the AddressBook to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
-Therefore, edit the data file only if you are confident that you can update it correctly.
+* Furthermore, certain edits can cause TalentNexus to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
+* Therefore, edit the data file only if you are confident that you can update it correctly.
 </box>

 ### Archiving data files `[coming in v2.0]`